Finally, I got to watch all Rambo films.

 This film established "Rambo" as a shorthand for American jingoism, but this isn't fully deserved.
 The film does have critical tones towards the establishment and derives some tensions from the post-Watergate conspiracy and paranoia themes.

 The computers at the base seem a bit old-fashioned for a high-end operation in 1985.
-The strange anti-technology vibe in the film is a bit inexplicable.
+The strange anti-technology vibe in the film is inexplicable.
 But it must be remembered, a "computer" picked up Rambo as the person most likely to survive this mission, so Rambo has some resentment towards the bureaucratic "machine" overall and the technology that made him do it.

 Likely the computers were networked so all the data was safe, though!